gcsosso/HIN/README.md

 # HIN
-The Tools of the Trade...
+The Tools of the Trade.

+Please see the Wiki for information and documentation re: the different parts of the HIN code